HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	When computing for the ``square`` or ``triangular`` lattices, the flags ``-alpha`` and ``-theta`` do not seem to do anything.
 Why not?

 The flags ``-alpha`` and ``-theta`` specify the anisotropy and obliqueness of the underlying Bravais lattice.
 In the case of the ``square`` and ``triangular`` lattices, both of these values are fixed by definition and so cannot be changed.
 If you would like to change the anisotropy and obliqueness of a lattice with a single-site basis, you can use the ``bravais`` lattice parameter instead.
-For lattices with a multi-site basis, e.g. ``honeycomb`` or ``kagome``, you can use the ``-alpha`` and ``-theta`` flags as normal, since the basis sites are defined in fractional coordinates with respect to the Bravais vectors.
+For lattices with a multi-site basis, e.g. ``honeycomb`` or ``kagome``, you can use the ``-alpha`` and ``-theta`` flags as normal, since the basis sites are defined in fractional coordinates with respect to the lattice vectors.

 .. admonition:: Question